 A typical use of Rserve facilities is to load all necessary data into R, perform computations according to the user input, such as construction of models, and send results back to the application for display.
-The data can be sent either directly as binary objects or as a data file, depending on the purpose.
 All data and objects are persistent until the connection is closed.
-This allows an application to open a connection early, pass all necessary data to the server and respond to user input by ad-hoc computing of the desired models or estimates.
+This allows an application to open a connection early e.g. when the user first specified the dataset, pass all necessary data to the server and respond to user input by ad-hoc computing of the desired models or estimates.
 Since the results are not in textual form, no tedious parsing of the results is necessary.

-The interface to Rserve is modular and documented, allowing access to Rserve from any application or programming language which supports sockets, including all current scripting and programming languages.
+The interface to Rserve is modular and documented, allowing access to Rserve from any application or programming language which supports sockets, including current scripting and programming languages.
 We have implemented a client for Rserve in pure Java, which interfaces to most facilities of Rserve and maps all objects available in Rserve into native Java objects or classes.
 The use of the Java client is illustrated in the examples section.